THE ACHIEVER

 Finish these sentences honestly:

-The Truth: Achievement cannot heal the wound it is compensating for.
-External success cannot fix internal doubt.
+What often becomes visible: Achievement does not usually heal the wound it is compensating for.
+External success does not usually fix internal doubt.

-The finish line always moves.
+The finish line keeps moving.
 No amount is ever enough.
+The achiever keeps achieving, but each achievement delivers less.
 Exhaustion replaces fulfilment.
-You achieve success but cannot enjoy it.
+Success arrives but cannot be enjoyed.
 The treadmill never stops.
-Relationships suffer because you are always focused on the next goal.
-You are running from something that cannot be outrun.
+Relationships suffer because attention is always on the next goal.
+Running from something that cannot be outrun.

 Who Needs to Enter Your Story

 The Devoted — to introduce worth that has nothing to do with output.
 Relationships, presence, being rather than doing.
-Or the Free Spirit — to show that rest is not failure, and that arriving is allowed.
+Or the Free Spirit — to show that rest is allowed.

 Next Steps